tomalec/articles/WebComponents/WC_F2F_meeting.md

 ### [Custom attributes](https://github.com/matthewp/custom-attributes)

-It was not discussed as a separate issue, but was mentioned many times as a better alternative to some proposals.
+It was not discussed as a separate issue but was mentioned many times as a better alternative to some proposals.
 It looks promising for the group.

 Maybe we as Starcounter should give it a try, and try to implement some features on top of that, instead of relying on for example customized build ins polyfill (independent `<declarative-shadow-dom>`)